GOP panel ready to block new student vaccination mandates - NewsBreak

 MADISON, Wis.
 (AP) — Wisconsin Republicans are preparing to again block a new policy from Democratic Gov. Tony Evers that requires students to get vaccinated twice against meningitis and tightening student chickenpox vaccination mandates.

-The Legislature’s GOP-controlled rules committee held a public hearing on the policy Tuesday.
+The Legislature's GOP-controlled rules committee is set to hold a public hearing on the policy Tuesday.
 A committee vote to block the policy could soon follow, perhaps within days.

-The committee’s co-chair, Republican Sen. Steve Nass, called the new provisions “arbitrary and capricious” in a message to constituents.
-The rules committee also blocked the policy in the last legislative session.
+The committee's co-chair, Republican Sen. Steve Nass, called the new provisions “arbitrary and capricious” in an message to constituents.
+The rules committee blocked the policy in the last legislative session as well.

+“Unfortunately, Governor Evers, the (state Department of Health Services) and legislative Democrats vigorously oppose the right of parents and adults to make free decisions regarding immunizations,” Nass said in his message.

-Officials with the state health department, an Evers Cabinet agency, announced in February they were trying again to implement regulations this fall that require students entering 7th grade to get vaccinated against meningitis.
+State health officials in February announced they were trying again to implement regulations this fall that require students entering 7th grade to get vaccinated against meningitis.
 Students entering 12th grade must get a booster shot.
-Previously, the agency did not require any vaccinations against meningitis.
+Previously, the agency did not require students to get vaccinated against meningitis at all.

 The health department also requires students to get vaccinated against chickenpox to enter every grade from kindergarten through 6th grade.
 In the past, a child was exempt if parents contacted the school district and said the child has already had the disease.
 Under the regulations beginning this fall, parents must provide evidence of infection from a health care provider to secure an exemption.